Paleo Chocolate Pecan Pie

 - Spread the chocolate ganache evenly on the bottom of the frozen pie crust and return to the freezer.

 - In large bowl, beat the eggs until slightly foamy.
 Stir in the coconut sugar, maple syrup, and coconut oil.
 Whisk together until fully combined.
-Stir in the almond flour, coconut milk, vanilla and salt.
+Stir in the almond flour, almond milk, vanilla and salt.
 Add the pecans and stir until they are fully coated.

 - Remove the pie crust from the freezer and fill with the pecan filling.